-In early 2007, Chua reacquainted with the print and papermaking processes at STPI; culminating a series of 41 new paper pulp works and prints, erupt with vitality and energy.
+In September 2002, STPI invited Cultural Medallion recipient Chua Ek Kay to be the first Singaporean artist to participate in its distinguished Visiting Artists Programme.
+The artist unquestionably delivered one of the most compelling and exhilarating Chinese ink practices in Singapore.
+In early 2007, Chua reacquainted with the print and papermaking processes at STPI, culminating in a new series of paper pulp works and prints that erupted with vitality and energy.
 The works bear a strong testament of Chua’s distinctive handling of traditional Chinese ink painting techniques in a contemporary manner.